coffee2code/text-replace/readme.txt

 == Installation ==

 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
-1. Unzip `text-replace.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `text-replace.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. (optional) Go to the `Settings` -> `Text Replace` admin options page and customize the options (notably to define the shortcuts and their replacements).